vdsbenoit/frite.dev/README.md

 Here are some pieces of code and websites I used as inspiration

-### Stars background
+### Star background

 I used [this code](https://codepen.io/sarazond/pen/LYGbwj) as inspiration for the animated background.
-I wrote it in Vue + Tailwind instead of Sass and Compass
+I rewrote it in Vue + Tailwind instead of Sass and Compass